Welcome to the UVM community. We look forward to meeting you on campus soon!

 - Undergraduate and Graduate students will pay all costs directly to UVM.
 UVM will email you when your bill is ready.

 - Exchange students are billed by UVM only for costs not covered in their exchange contract.
-Details are available on the Exchange Pre-Arrival Supplement.
+Details are available on the Preparing for Your Exchange page.

 Important: Your name and ID Number must be on all correspondence with Student Financial Services.
-You should also pay the exact amount that is listed on your bill, not the I-20 form.
+You should also pay the exact amount that is listed on your bill, not what is listed on your I-20 form.

 Connect With UVM!

 There are so many different ways to get involved on campus and to connect with other students.
 You can start checking them out now and contacting other students!
 The OIE’s Getting Involved page has many ideas of how to connect with other students, including contact information for some of our international student clubs on campus.
 You can also start connecting with new students now through social media.
-All international students are invited to join the UVM International Student Community Facebook group, where we regularly post events.
-New graduate students may also join an international graduate student Facebook group and GradNet, which is a listserv for new graduate students.
+All international students are invited to join our Instagram page as well as our International Community Facebook group.
+Lastly, GradNet is a listserv that is an excellent resource for graduate students.